robert-mccarthy-ca/modern-druid/README.md

 *   **Path/Herb Strip (3 m):** A public access path doubles as a mulch production zone, planted with high-biomass, mowable perennials (e.g., Comfrey, Chicory, Jerusalem Artichoke).
 *   **Coppice Alley (8 m):** The primary biochar feedstock engine.
 Densely planted with high-yielding coppice species (e.g., Willow, Black Locust, Hybrid Poplar) on a 2 year harvest rotation offset from the hard pruning schedules for the tree rows.
 *   **Path/Herb Strip (3 m):** A mirror of the first, completing the pattern.
 *   **Wildlife Corridors:** Every 500m, strips of lightly managed vegetation, grown from seedballs with every species we have available densely overplanted, added biochar and irrigated.
 Any selection process and pruning would be left to nature, these would not be pruned or mowed in any way.
 All that would happen in these strips is added seedballs when we have new species to add, irrigated when it's dry, and biochar added periodically.
-This would be to provide for habitat and passage for wildlife and pollinators as well as providing a living seed bank for when existing ecosystems with just native species collapse as conditions change.
+This would be to provide for habitat and passage for wildlife and pollinators as well as providing a living seed bank for when existing ecosystems with just native species collapse as conditions change while still protecting from drought and improving the soil with biochar.

 #### **Phased Implementation**